How to control?

 1) “High risk of exposure”, which is defined as:

-a) Member of the academic community, from the same workplace (office, room, section, area up to 2 metres, of the patient);
+a) Member of the academic community, from the same job (office, room, section, area up to 2 meters, of the patient);

-b) Member of the academic community who has been face-to-face with the Confirmed Case or who was with him/her in a closed space;
+b) Member of the academic community who was face-to-face with the Confirmed Case or who was with him in a closed space;

-c) Member of the academic community who shared with the Confirmed Case crockery (plates, glasses, cutlery), towels or other objects or equipment that may be contaminated with sputum, blood, respiratory droplets.
+c) Member of the academic community who shared with the Confirmed Case dishes (plates, glasses, cutlery), towels or other objects or equipment that may be contaminated with sputum, blood, respiratory droplets.